-- Co-create the vision. - Listen, listen, listen. - Acknowledge people's pain, perceived losses, and anger. - Strive to address their perceived losses. - Tell people what you know and what you don't know. - Don't try to talk people out of their feelings. - Discuss ways to solve the problems people see with the change. - Encourage discussion, dissent, disagreement, debate . . . keep people talking.
+- Co-create the vision involve others in defining the future. - Listen, listen, listen! - Surface and acknowledge people's pain, perceived losses, anger, and anxieties about the change. - Lead people toward addressing their perceived losses, fears, and anxieties. - Tell people what you know and what you DON'T know. - Don't try to talk people out of their feelings. - Guide others in exploring ways to solve the problems that they see with the change. - Encourage discussion, dissent, disagreement, debate . . . keep people talking.